nobledesktop/full-stack-react/4b-react-full-stack-database/readme.md

 }
 ```

 When you make the request, you should see the object in the response!
-You can also double check with MongoDB Compass to see this new character in the `mcus` collection.
+You can also double check with MongoDB Compass to see this new debut in the `debuts` collection.

-Now that the back-end is tested, we just need to add a route to the front-end and allow users of this application to create a character
+Now that the back-end is tested, we just need to add a route to the front-end and allow users of this application to create a debut

 ## C/CRUD - Client-side Create functionality

 For the user to be able to create a document of data and send it to the database, they will need a form on the front-end.
 We will create a component that contains that form, and set it up to send a body of data to our server in the same way we just tested it in Postman.

-78. In the `src` folder, create a file called `CreateCharacter.js`
+78. In the `src` folder, create a file called `CreateDebut.js`

 79. Import `useState`: